Quantum-Lion-Labs/NervWareDocs/index.md

       link: /roadmap

 # features:
-#   - title: Feature A
+#   - title: Physics-First Workflows
-#     details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+#     icon: ⚛
+#     details: Configure physical properties to define object behavior; NervBox handles all complex interaction logic.
-#   - title: Feature B
+#   - title: Multiplayer by Default
-#     details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+#     icon: 👥
+#     details: Build assets that are automatically synchronized and fully interactive for all players in a lobby.
-#   - title: Feature C
+#   - title: Mod Streaming
-#     details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+#     icon: 📥
+#     details: Instantly load community-made weapons, props, and worlds directly into a live session.
+No game restart required.
 ---